 Streets are everywhere.
 Streets cover the surface of our earth, linking cities and neighborhoods.
 Streets are for cars and trucks and busses, but they are also for people and animals, too.
 Streets take us places, but they are also places to be at and visit.
 A good street feels friendly and safe for young and old.
 It should be an inviting place for people, with things to see and do.
 Streets have different names depending on their size (width) and the history of the place.
 Many streets are named after famous local people.
 Streets can be alleys, avenues, lanes, boulevards, esplanades, corridors and arteries (highways).
 Take a look at several streets in the Street Gallery.
-Look at there sections and then the pictorial expressions of the experience of the street.
+Look at their sections and then the pictorial expressions of the experience of the street.
 Good streets have zones for traffic, public transportation, people, plants, and activities.

 Great streets make great cities!